alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 The answer is, of course, yes.
 Since GNNs operate on graphs, the environment must output graph-like observations.

-This means defining:
-1. What is a node?
-2. What is an edge?
-3. What node features are present (if any)?
-4. What edge features are present (if any)?

 Going back to our tic-tac-toe example, we will define a *node* to be any of the nine possible positions on the board.
 We will define *edges* such that two nodes are connected by an edge if they are adjacent on the board.